clami66/AF_cache/README.md

         cacheDir = "$AF_CACHE/conda"
     }
    ```
-   Then, run the pipeline for the first time and the conda environment will be automatically set up.
+   Lastly, run the pipeline for the first time and the conda environment will be automatically set up.
    You can also specify where the environment should be installed by setting `cacheDir`.
    </details>

 6. Test the pipeline